samskivert/compose/docs/FAQ.md

 size, so I'm not as worried about performance.
 I will make every performance sacrifice necessary to ensure that JavaScript's "semantics" do not leak through, and that Compose on a JS VM functions correctly and without compromise.

+## Why is this documentation so tongue in cheek?

+Programming computers is a defiant raising of the middle finger at the inexorable destructive forces of complexity.
+In the end complexity will win and all of our cute little attempts to tame it will blow away like so much dust in the wind.
+The universe will laugh in its cryptic way and things will proceed stonily toward eventual heat death.
+In the face of that kind of existential terror, one needs a little humor to keep the wheels moving.

 ## When will it be done?